cakephp/docs/en/installation/url-rewriting.rst

           RewriteRule    (.*) webroot/$1    [L]
        </IfModule>

-   Cake webroot directory (will be copied to your application's web root by bake)::
+   CakePHP webroot directory (will be copied to your application's web root by bake)::

        <IfModule mod_rewrite.c>